ty-n-42/TimerExample/README.md

 # TimerExample
- Example from the Gotod documentation
+ Example from the Godot documentation